WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - remember that **IAM users are global!**

-- As [Ben Kehoe mentioned](https://twitter.com/ben11kehoe/status/1263876984062513154) IAM Users should be renamed to "IAM long-lived access keys"
+- As [Ben Kehoe mentioned](https://twitter.com/ben11kehoe/status/1263876984062513154) IAM Users should be renamed to " IAM long-lived access keys"

 - you **should avoid using IAM Users if you can**.
 You can use the **AWS SSO for federated access with AWS Organizations**

 #### Tags and ABAC